-Breaking free of an addiction is huge achievement.
+Breaking free of an addiction is a huge achievement.
 Alcohol or drug abuse has a toxic effect on your relationships, reputation, career prospect, finances, as well as your physical and mental health, so eliminating this handicap is almost certain to lead to a major improvement in your life.

 You may have noticed I used the words ‘almost certain’ above when describing the positive impact of escaping addiction.
 Surely, by taking such a positive step, a better future is guaranteed, isn’t it?
 Why the doubt?

 The reason I use the words ‘almost certain’ is even after we put a lot of effort into overcoming one addiction, we can make the mistake of almost immediately replacing it with another one – in order words, we switch from a primary addiction to a secondary addiction.

 Those of us who fall into addiction will have a drug of choice such as alcohol, heroin, methamphetamine, cocaine, prescription medication, or cannabis.
 It will usually be problems related to the use of this particular substance that drives us to initially seek help.
 We may assume that if only we could stop using this particular drug, our lives will get better, but it may not be so simple.

 A secondary addiction can be described as ‘co-morbid’ or a ‘cross addiction’.
 To say that it is ‘co-morbid’ means that it is a problem for us at the same time as our primary addiction (e.g. you could be addicted to alcohol and gambling).
 A ‘cross addiction’ occurs when we replace one addiction with another (e.g. you give up heroin, but you begin drinking alcohol heavily).

 A secondary addiction doesn’t need to involve a mind-altering chemical.
 It can also come in the shape of a ‘process addiction’ (behavioural addiction) such as: